wen-l-liu/mental_health_project/README.md

 ## Features

+- **Welcoming Hero Section:** A prominent, positive message and calming imagery greets users on arrival.
+- **Beginner-Friendly Tips:** Clear, accessible mental health information and practical advice for managing stress.
+- **Uplifting Quotes:** Affirmations and motivational quotes to encourage and support users.
+- **Curated Resource Links:** Easy access to trusted external mental health resources for further help.
+- **Donation Link:** A visible call-to-action for users who wish to support the mission.
+- **Responsive Design:** Fully functional and visually appealing on all devices, from mobile to desktop.
+- **Accessible Layout:** Uses semantic HTML and accessible color contrasts for inclusivity.
+- **Modern UI Components:** Utilizes Bootstrap for consistent styling, navigation, and layout.
+- **No Login Required:** All content is freely accessible without registration.
+- **Lightweight & Fast:** Loads quickly with minimal dependencies, optimized images, and no backend.

 ## Deployment / Dependencies
 ### Deployment
 The site is deployed using [GitHub Pages](https://pages.github.com/), which hosts the static files directly from the repository.
 No backend server or database is required